cbgm/Sparrow/docs/design-decisions.md

 ## Strict dependency direction inside features

-Datasources do not call repositories; repositories do not call other repositories or use cases; use cases do not call other use cases.
-Cross-boundary workflows are composed by the appropriate higher-level coordinator/caller.
+Datasources do not call repositories, and repositories do not call other repositories.
+Domain use cases may compose other use cases when that composition is the explicit business workflow; cross-feature composition belongs at an explicit orchestration boundary such as `:feature:conversationorchestration` rather than being hidden inside data-layer dependencies.

 Reason: this keeps data access, business operations and orchestration ownership explicit and prevents dependency chains from becoming circular or difficult to test.